 What Types of Property Are Most Common for Slip and Falls and Premises Liability Claims?

 A harmful accident could occur on any type of premises.
 All property owners owe certain duties of care to others.
 Even if your accident happened right at home, contact a lawyer to discuss claim possibilities.
 A product manufacturer, your homeowners association or other parties may owe you compensation.
-If your accident happened on someone else’s property, however, you may have grounds for a premises liability claim in Fairfax.
-Consult with a lawyer no matter where your recent accident and injury took place in Fairfax.
+If your accident happened on someone else’s property, however, you may have grounds for a premises liability claim in Northern Virginia.
+Consult with a lawyer no matter where your recent accident and injury took place in Northern Virginia.

 The most common type of property involved in slip and fall accident claims (and other premises liability suits) is a business.
 Commercial property or business owners owe the highest duties of care to their customers.
 Banks, grocery stores, malls, outlets, shopping centers, clothing stores and other businesses that welcome customers must check for defects, repair known hazards and warn of potential risks.
 It can be easier for a business to breach one of its many duties of care than a private property owner to breach his or her lesser duties of care.
 Commercial properties also have higher insurance coverage limits, increasing the odds of the victim receiving fair compensation.

 Slip and fall accidents are also common in public places.
-Public properties such as parks, sidewalks, streets and crosswalks in Fairfax may contain defects that lead to personal injuries.
+Public properties such as parks, sidewalks, streets and crosswalks in Northern Virginia may contain defects that lead to personal injuries.
 If you fall or get injured in another type of accident on public property, you may have a claim against the city, county or state government.
 Our lawyers can help you with this complex type of premises liability suit.
 We are not afraid of going up against any defendant, big or small, in pursuit of justice and fair compensation.
-We can take defendants to trial in Fairfax County if necessary.
+We can take defendants to trial in Northern Virginia County if necessary.

 A premises liability accident could give you many types of serious injuries that impact your daily life.
 A deadly premises accident could take the life of someone you love.
-Every property owner in Fairfax, Virginia has a duty to fulfill his or her legal obligations toward guests and visitors.
+Every property owner in Northern Virginia has a duty to fulfill his or her legal obligations toward guests and visitors.
 If you believe a property owner breached duties of care and caused your recent accident, do not hesitate to contact us.
-The Fairfax premises liability lawyers at Koonz McKenney Johnson & DePaolis LLP offer free initial consultations.
-Schedule yours today at (703) 218-4410.
+The Northern Virginia premises liability lawyers at Koonz McKenney Johnson & DePaolis LLP offer free initial consultations.
+Schedule yours today.
 You may be eligible for compensation.